FreeTubeApp/yt-channel-info/README.md

 - `2` = A user id that is used with `https://www.youtube.com/user/channelId` urls
 - `3` = A name id that is used with `https://www.youtube.com/c/channelId` urls

+httpsAgent (Object) (Optional) - Defines Proxy data in an object like https proxy agent.
+Allows to specify host, port, protocol, authentication (see section Proxy)
 ```javascript
 const channelId = 'UCXuqSBlHAE6Xw-yeJA0Tunw'